Utilization management is at the heart of how you access the right care, at the right place and at the right time. It includes:

 Check with us to see if your provider has requested prior authorization before you get any services.

 If your health care provider has not requested prior authorization, you can request it.
-Call the number on the back of your BCBSIL member ID card.
+Call the number listed on your BCBSIL member ID card.
 Our Customer Service will help you begin the process.

 What Happens During the Prior Authorization Process?